-The reference implementation of an SEC XBRL financial filing builds on the metapatterns, business use cases, comprehensive example, and disclosure templates.
-It is like the comprehensive example in that the reference implementation puts all business use cases together to be sure they interact with one another correctly.
+This reference implementation of an XBRL-based public company financial filing to the SEC1 builds on the concept arrangement patterns, member arrangement patterns, business use cases, comprehensive example, and disclosure templates.
+It is like the comprehensive example in that the US GAAP SEC reference implementation puts all business use cases together to be sure they interact with one another correctly.

 The reference implementation endeavours to create a digital financial report which adheres to the filing rules specified by the SEC within the Edgar Filer Manual (EFM).
-It uses the 2012 US GAAP taxonomy.
+It uses the 2016 US GAAP taxonomy.
 It follows the modelling principles and practices shown in other parts of this resource.